 You can actually make almond milk at home using a blender and strainer and one benefit is your milk is ONLY made of almonds and water.
 Commercial almond milk has added ingredients, like emulsifiers, to give it greater texture.

 Of note, some plant-based milk, depending on the manufacturer, contains carrageenan, an emulsifier that comes from seaweed.
-Unfortunately, some studies in animals’ link carrageenan with intestinal inflammation.
+Some studies in animals’ link carrageenan with intestinal inflammation.
+Click To Tweet

 Until we know more about this, stick with plant-based milk that’s free of carrageenan.
 They’re out there.In fact, a number of manufacturers are removing carrageenan since consumers are demanding it.
 Read the label carefully!